-- Heat – Exposure to high-levels of heat can result in burns.
-Open flames do not have to be present for heat burns to occur.
+Heat – Exposure to high levels of heat can result in burns.
+Open flames do not have to be present for it to occur.
 Prolonged exposure to high heat levels can result in dehydration and burned or blistered skin.

-- Hot water – Burns from hot water, or scalding injuries, are the leading cause of burns in small children.
-A pot of water boiling on the stove can be spilled, resulting in very severe injuries that require emergency medical treatment.
+Hot Water – Burns from hot water, or scalding injuries, are the leading cause of burns in small children.
+A pot of water boiling on the stove can be spilled, resulting in very severe injuries that require emergency medical treatment or a visit to the emergency room.
 In serious cases, scalding injuries can be fatal.

-- Electricity – When electrical equipment fails or is used improperly, serious burns can be the result.
-Frayed wires, unsafe work practices or failure to wear safety gear can all contribute to the occurrence of electrical burns.
+Electricity – When electrical equipment fails or is used improperly, serious burns can be the result.
+Frayed wires, unsafe work practices or failure to wear safety gear can all lead to electrical burns.

-- Radiation – Radiation burns are always serious.
-Working around certain kinds of equipment can lead to radiation burns if safety practices are neglected.
-Radiation burns almost always require emergency medical attention.
+Radiation – Radiation burns are always serious.
+Working with certain kinds of equipment can lead to radiation burns if safety practices are neglected.
+Radiation burns almost always require emergency medical treatment.

-- Friction – From simple rug burns to motor vehicle accidents, frictions burns can be extremely painful.
+Friction – From simple rug burns to motor vehicle accidents, friction burns can be extremely painful.
 Friction generates high levels of heat, leading to blistered skin, painful rashes and damaged muscle tissue.
-Friction burns can be especially dangerous because they sometimes occur in the context of other injuries, such as broken bones from a vehicle crash.
+Friction burns can be especially dangerous because they sometimes occur in the context of other injuries such as broken bones from a vehicle crash.

-If you have suffered a minor burn, it may be possible to treat at home with cool water, cold compresses and over-the-counter pain relievers.
-However, if you have a burn injury that persists without healing or remains very painful, it is best to visit our emergency center.
-Symptoms of a bad burn can include:
+If you have suffered a minor burn, it may be possible to treat it at home with cool water, cold compresses, and over-the-counter pain relievers.
+However, if you have severe burn or a burn injury that persists without healing or remains very painful, it is best to visit an emergency room near you.